 The information presented in this toolkit is only meant to be a resource.
 It is the responsibility of agency staff to ensure that all procurements (including ESPC ESA procurements) follow all applicable federal requirements and agency-specific policies and procedures.

 The use of the ESPC ESA contracting model should be understood by agency decision makers early in the process, and all documents comprising an ESPC ESA should be thoroughly reviewed by agency contracting and legal staff and modified to address each agency's unique acquisition process, agency-specific authorities, and project-specific characteristics.

-The Procurement Specifications Templates for On-Site Solar Photovoltaic: For Use in Developing Federal Solicitations is a resource that is complementary to the toolkit and includes language that can be included in the request for proposal (RFP).
+FEMP provides technical specifications resources on solar photovoltaic, battery storage, and wind systems that are complementary to the toolkit and include language that can be included in the request for proposal (RFP).

 How to Use the ESPC ESA Toolkit

 The ESPC ESA Toolkit provides a process diagram of the seven phases, project checklist, team member descriptions, project considerations, description of each phase, and other important information.

 At the end of the toolkit are the following appendices that contain reference documents and templates.
 These items are available below in an editable form.

 - Small Business Sources Sought Template (editable)